commonality/getting-started-inner-source/docs/developer-guide/api.md

     _Why:_

-    > ⌦ When your APIs are public for other third parties, upgrading the APIs with some breaking change would also lead to breaking the existing products or services using your APIs.
+    > ![info][octicon-info] When your APIs are public for other third parties, upgrading the APIs with some breaking change would also lead to breaking the existing products or services using your APIs.
 Using versions in your URI can prevent that from happening. [read more...](https://apigee.com/about/blog/technology/restful-api-design-tips-versioning)

 1. Response messages must be self-descriptive.
 A good error message response might look something like this: